 - To supply financial assistance to students who demonstrate need

 Perkins Grant Assistance is available on a first-come, first-serve basis to students enrolled in Applied Sciences programs who fall into a Special Populations category.
 Assistance is available to help defray the cost of childcare and transportation.
 To find out more about financial assistance click here.

-Academic tutors are available to assist students taking Applied Sciences courses.
+Tutors are available to assist students taking Applied Sciences courses.
 The tutors are available at no charge.
 Tutors are available to assist with required courses in such programs as Business Management, Accounting, Pre-Allied Health, Criminal Justice, and Computer Information Technology.